sean09lee/PersonalAngular2/PersonalAngular2/README.md

 -- open command window to (cd C:\Projects\PersonalAngular2\PersonalAngular2) -- run the following: webpack --config webpack.config.vendor.js
 Note: if the last step fails, try running this first to install webpack globally: npm install -g webpack

+### Package.json explained
+This contains dependencies and devdependencies. dependencies or third party libraries necessary to running the application. devdependencies are third party libaries that help you develop the application; like gulp.